cseanburns/journal-issues/manuscript.md

 whether it is an average over
 a two or five year period,
-it helps to hold at a constant the rate of citable items (articles) published per year.
+it helps to hold at a constant the rate of citable items (e.g., articles) published per year.
 If the rate of articles that are published each year varies considerably, then it becomes meaningless to use the JIF